 - The University’s Coordinator shall maintain the files and records relating to complaints filed.

 - Any party to the investigation can request reconsideration of the Coordinator’s (or other official’s) determination if he or she is dissatisfied with it.
-Requests for reconsideration should be made within seven (7) days of the receipt of the determination and/or recommendation(s) to the appropriate senior officer of the University, i.e., Vice President and Dean of Academic Affairs, in complaints where a faculty member is the accused; the Vice President for Employee and Community Relations in complaints where a staff member is the accused; the Vice President and Dean of Student Life where a student is the accused; the Chief Facilities Officer in complaints where the issue is University facilities; the Vice President and Dean of Academic Affairs, in complaints where the issue is academic accommodations.
+Requests for reconsideration should be made within seven (7) days of the receipt of the determination and/or recommendation(s) to the appropriate senior officer of the University, i.e., Vice President and Dean of Academic Affairs, in complaints where a faculty or staff member is the accused; and the Vice President and Dean of Academic Affairs, in complaints where the issue is academic accommodations.
 (In cases where a decision of one of these Vice Presidents is in issue, a different senior officer will be appointed by the President or his/her designee to hear a request for reconsideration.)
 The senior officer has thirty (30) days to respond to the request for reconsideration.
 Decisions of the senior officer are final.

 - The right of a person to a prompt and equitable resolution of the complaint filed hereunder shall not be impaired by the person’s pursuit of other remedies, such as the filing of a Section 504/ADA complaint with the responsible federal department or agency.
 Use of this grievance procedure is not a prerequisite to the pursuit of other remedies.